ggcarrots/django-carrots/source/python_xmas_tree.rst

     Woof!
 Snoopy!
 Woof!
     Woof!
 Pluto!
 Woof!

+This :func:`__init__` function is called during the creation of an object.
+We call this special function a constructor, because it helps to build the object.

 The Entire Christmas tree
 =========================

-The previous chapter was fairly theoretical, so now we'll try to use at least a part of this knowledge by completing our program to display a Christmas tree.
+The previous chapter was fairly theoretical, so now we'll use some of this new knowledge to complete our program to display a Christmas tree.

 For the record::